“Sing me a song of a lass that is gone say, could that lass be I? Merry of soul she sailed on a day over the sea to Skye”

 Hey There……there is a very good chance that this post contains affiliate links.
 If you make a purchase through them, we may receive a small commission at no extra cost to you.

-- 2 Things to do on the Isle of Skye
+- 2 Getting to the Isle of Skye

 - 3 Where to stay on the Isle of Skye